KyrillosNageh/AmazonTask/README.md

 This repository contains the implementation of automated tests for verifying user login functionality and adding items to the cart on the Amazon website.

+## Brief Summary

+- **Scenario 1:** Verified that a user cannot log in with a valid but not registered email.
+- **Scenario 2:** Verified that items are added to the cart correctly, ensuring that item name, price, quantity, and subtotal are accurate in the cart.

 ## Instructions to Download, Execute Tests, and Generate Report

 Follow the steps below to clone the repository, execute the tests, and generate an Allure report.